Patricia McKenna

-Patricia McKenna (born 13 March 1957) is an Irish Independent and former Green Party politician.
+Patricia McKenna (born 13 March 1957) is an Irish independent and former Green Party politician.
 She served as a Member of the European Parliament (MEP) for the Dublin constituency from 1994 to 2004.
 She is a practising barrister having been called to the Bar in 2016.

 Background

 A native of Castleshane, a small village in County Monaghan.
+She attended St Louis' Convent, Monaghan, starting in 1969.
+She wanted to study art and attended Letterkenny RTC, the Limerick School of Art and Design and also the National College of Art and Design in Dublin.
+She spent some time teaching art and had a studio in Temple Bar.
+She became involved in politics while at college.

 McKenna was formerly a member of the Green Party.
 She became the first Green Party candidate in Ireland to be elected to the European Parliament.
 She was elected to the European Parliament at the 1994 election and was re-elected at the 1999 election, but lost her seat at the 2004 election.
 She acted as one of the Dáil advisers to Ireland's first Green Party Teachta Dála (TD), Roger Garland.
 In 1997, she called for a boycott of Dunnes Stores when it was reported to be selling clothes produced in a state-run factory in Myanmar.

-A former teacher, she is active in People's Movement which successfully campaigned for the rejection of the Treaty of Lisbon in 2008.
+She is active in the People's Movement, which opposes further European Union integration and campaigned for the rejection of the Treaty of Lisbon in 2008.

 McKenna has been involved in many campaigns as an MEP and politician.
-She is perhaps best known for her victory in the Supreme Court in 1995, in which she argued successfully that it was unconstitutional for the Government of Ireland to spend taxpayers money promoting only one side of the argument in referendum campaigns.
+She is known for her victory in the Supreme Court in 1995, in which she argued successfully that it was unconstitutional for the Government of Ireland to spend taxpayers money promoting only one side of the argument in referendum campaigns.
 This led to the setting up of the Referendum Commission.

 She is also well known for her opposition to nuclear power, genetically modified food, and United States-led military action in various parts of the world.
 She has also expressed concerns about the safety of the MMR vaccine.

-McKenna also campaigned against the Irish government's plan to join NATO's "Partnership for Peace".
-She advocates for Irish neutrality and the Shell to Sea campaign, and was widely associated with the Eurosceptic wing of the Green Party.

 McKenna ran as Green Party candidate at the 2007 general election for the Dublin Central constituency, but was not elected.
 She also strongly opposed the 2007 Programme for Government between the Green Party and Fianna Fáil.
 After the election, she declared herself a candidate for the leadership of the Green Party, but the position was won by John Gormley.
 She was elected to the Green Party National Executive in April 2008.

 In August 2008, she appeared in RTÉ's reality show Fáilte Towers.
-She was the fifth contestant evicted from the show.
+She was the fourth contestant evicted from the show.

-In 2014, she graduated with a degree in Law and Political Science from Trinity College Dublin.
+She subsequently graduated with a degree in Law and Political Science from Trinity College Dublin.
 She was called to the Bar in 2016.